 - Including consideration of equity impacts in Notices of Funding Opportunity, and tracking the extent to which financial activities as budgeted advance equitable outcomes

-The Federal government’s ability to collect and analyze disaggregated data is essential for advancing equitable outcomes.
-That is why the Equity Executive Order established a first of its kind Equitable Data Working Group to coordinate with agencies to expand their collection and use of demographic data and other equity data.
+The Federal Government’s ability to collect and analyze disaggregated data is essential for advancing equitable outcomes.
+That is why President Biden’s day one Executive Order on equity established a first-of-its-kind Equitable Data Working Group to coordinate with agencies to expand their collection and use of demographic data and other equity data.
 Better demographic data can offer insight into whether government programs, benefits, and services are reaching all communities.
 Agencies report several challenges to equitable data collection and reporting.
 Access to data is sometimes restricted by statute—for example, available only in restricted environments to avoid compromising individuals’ privacy.
 In other cases, data needed to answer a question or respond to an issue do not exist at all, or currently only exist at a very low quality.
 For example, even when data may be collected by race and gender, it may not allow or enable research or evaluation at the intersection of race, gender, and other characteristics (e.g., examining the impact of a policy on those who are Asian American and also identify as women, or on Latinos who live in suburban areas).
 Agencies are improving equitable data practices by:

 - Identifying the specific barriers that the agency faces and designing agency-specific initiatives to address those barriers and building capacity for equitable data science, including for intersectional analysis

-- Addressing the data barriers that uniquely impact specific communities, for example by improving the collection of disaggregated data on Asian Americans, Native Hawaiians, and Pacific Islanders, and increasing the collection of data of sexual orientation and gender identity (SOGI).
+- Addressing the data barriers that uniquely impact specific communities, for example by improving the collection of disaggregated data on Asian Americans, Native Hawaiians, and Pacific Islanders (AA and NHPI) , and increasing the collection of data of sexual orientation and gender identity (SOGI)

-- Facilitating community access to disaggregated data while protecting individual privacy and promoting public trust in the data.
-Developing practices, across agencies, to determining when and how to efficiently, effectively, and appropriately acquire disaggregated data—including race, ethnicity, gender, identity, sexual orientation, and disability data
+- Developing practices across agencies to determine when and how to efficiently, effectively, and respectfully acquire disaggregated data—including race, ethnicity, gender, identity, sexual orientation, and disability data

 Delivering equity in the Biden-Harris Administration

-- Brought child poverty to its lowest level on record in 2021 – with record low Black and Hispanic child poverty, through the expansion of the Child Tax Credit.
+- Brought child poverty to its lowest level on record in 2021 – with record low Black, Asian American, American Indian, Alaska Native, and Hispanic child poverty, driven by the expansion of the Child Tax Credit.
+The President continues to call on Congress to reinstate the full expanded Child Tax Credit so that we can lift millions of children out of poverty again.

-- Provided summer meals to over 30 million kids, 10 times more than the less than 3 million children who got summer meals in 2019.
+- Provided summer meals to over 30 million kids, ten times more than the less than 3 million children who got summer meals in 2019.

-- Increased the value of Supplemental Nutrition Assistance Program (SNAP) benefits by over $36 per person, per month through updates to the USDA’s Thrift Food Plan.
+- Increased the value of Supplemental Nutrition Assistance Program (SNAP) benefits by over $36 per person, per month through updates to the Department of Agriculture’s (USDA’s) Thrift Food Plan.

-- Signed and implemented the American Rescue Plan, legislation that has powered historic jobs recovery, delivered 170 million Economic Impact Payments to 85% of all Americans, expanded rent relief for millions of households, and got people back to work.
-Released a historic assessment of how the federal government’s economic recovery efforts impacted underserved communities by releasing the American Rescue Plan Equity Report, reviewing the outcomes of 32 different American Rescue Plan programs that represent nearly $900 billion or 60 percent of American Rescue Plan.
+- Signed and implemented the American Rescue Plan – legislation that has powered historic jobs recovery, delivered 170 million Economic Impact Payments to 85% of all Americans, expanded rent relief for millions of households, and got people back to work.
+Released a historic assessment of how the Federal Government’s economic recovery efforts impacted underserved communities by releasing the American Rescue Plan Equity Report, reviewing the outcomes of 32 different American Rescue Plan programs that represent nearly $900 billion or 60 percent of the American Rescue Plan.

 - Released $260 million to eliminate administrative barriers that disproportionately prevent workers of color from completing benefit applications, like accessing unemployment insurance.